JackNolanDev/vennt-scripts/README.md

 ### item-parser

-webscrapes equipment, consumables, and item containers from the wiki and puts them into a conviniently formatted json file for use elsewhere.
+Webscrapes equipment, consumables, item containers, and weapons from the wiki and puts them into a conviniently formatted json file for use elsewhere.

+### weapon-parser

+Webscrapes weapon types from the wiki and puts them in a json file for easy use.

 ---